vkhot2023/kpmg/README.md

 Above Dashboard is interactive.
 Users can apply their combination on DashBoard.
 We applied different analyses to this data.
 Customer segmentation performed according to their Title.
 These Titles were generated with the help of the RFM Model.
-More information could find out in the PPT document developed an RFM model to provide a list of high-potential target customers.
+More information could find out in the PDF document developed an RFM model to provide a list of high-potential target customers.

 Link: https://github.com/vkhot2023/kpmg/blob/main/kpmg%20ppt.pdf